KrYP70N/HTML/README.md

 > Tasks for Each Section:

-### Section 1: Basic Text Elements
+#### Section 1: Basic Text Elements

 - Create a subheading with the text "Basic Text Elements".
 - Create a paragraph with the following text:
-`"HTML provides several basic text elements for structuring content.
-These include headings, paragraphs, and line breaks."`
+`HTML provides several basic text elements for structuring content.
+These include headings, paragraphs, and line breaks.`
 - Use appropriate HTML tags to create the following text elements:
 - Heading 1 (H1): "Heading 1 Example"
 - Paragraph: `"This is a paragraph example."`
 - Line Break: Ensure there is a line break between the paragraph and the next element.

-### Section 2: Text Formatting
+#### Section 2: Text Formatting

 - Create a subheading with the text "Text Formatting".
 - Create a paragraph with the following text: